 How do I get started?

-All coaches are required to obtain a coaches license at one of four levels:
+All coaches are required to obtain a coaches license at one of three levels:

 The path to becoming an Arizona League coach generally begins with volunteering for a local team or attending a Leaders’ Summit.